uday610/ryzen-ai-documentation/docs/hybrid_oga.rst

 1. Download and unzip the hybrid LLM artifacts package

-2. Create conda environment with Python 3.10 using the below command and activate it.
+2. Create conda environment with Python 3.10 using the below command

 .. code-block::